secretstartups/handbook/content/handbook/support/workflows/working-on-tickets.md

    understanding of the customer's situation, needs, and the problem or question they need resolved.
 If unsure, request clarification or propose a brief meeting to discuss details.
-2. **Review Past Interactions:** Check the customer’s recent tickets for related issues or useful background information.
+2. **Review Past Interactions:** Check the customer's recent tickets for related issues or useful background information.
 Confirm any relevant environmental details with the customer and review any organizational notes in Zendesk that might dictate specific actions or communication methods.
-3. **Adjust Priorities:** If the ticket’s priority doesn’t align with our [Definitions of Support Impact](https://about.gitlab.com/support/definitions/#definitions-of-support-impact), discuss and adjust the priority with the customer using the `General::Changed priority` macro.
+3. **Adjust Priorities:** If the ticket's priority doesn't align with our [Definitions of Support Impact](https://about.gitlab.com/support/definitions/#definitions-of-support-impact), discuss and adjust the priority with the customer using the `General::Changed priority` macro.